House in Provence

-House in Provence (French title: Maison devant la Sainte-Victoire près de Gardanne) is an oil painting by French artist Paul Cézanne.
+House in Provence (French title: Maison devant la Sainte-Victoire près de Gardanne) is an oil painting by the French Post-Impressionist artist Paul Cézanne.
 Created between 1886 and 1890, as of 2012 it is part of the permanent collection in the Indianapolis Museum of Art.

 Description

 With muted tones and soft colors, Cézanne painted a home, accented by the gray-blue mountains in the background, the soft greens of the rolling hills, and the brown tones of the fields.
 Cézanne's dynamic style is best observed closely in this painting; the brushstrokes intersect in dynamic way, creating a patchwork.
-The brushstrokes create lively movement within the hard lines that he creates to border the house and the mountain.
+The brushstrokes create lively movement within the hard lines that border the house and the mountain.

 Historical information

-House in Provence comes out of Cézanne's 'mature style', where he lived in Provence with his family, where Cézanne lived as a youth.
+House in Provence exemplifies Cézanne's 'mature style'.
+The painting depicts the region where he lived with his family and where he lived as a youth.
 This landscape is set on the South side of Montagne Sainte-Victoire, which was a favorite subject of the artist.
 Cézanne did not share the same interests as the rest of the impressionists, instead focusing his work on the basic structure of his subjects.
 Here are the horizontal bands of grey-blue, green, and brown, contrasting with the vertical trees and the solidly-built isolated farmhouse.